Two good reasons to start carbon accounting now

 Content

-Not yet started calculating your company's CO2 emissions?
+Haven't started calculating your company's CO2 emissions yet?
 Here are two good reasons!

-Climate accounts are growing in popularity among Denmark's growing businesses.
-It has gone from being something for those companies whose owners were thinking about the impacts of climate change, to being almost common practice.
+Climate accounting is growing in popularity among Denmark's growing businesses.
+It has gone from being something for those companies whose owners were thinking about the consequences of climate change to almost common practice.

 There are many good reasons to get started: